ShoutaoSun/ShoutaoSun/README.md

 # Hi!
 This is shoutao 👋
 ### Attended UPC in 2021

-### My major: Intelligent Science and Technology
+- 🔭 I'm Shoutao Sun, a junior student in China University of Petroleum, College of Science & College of Computer Science and Technology, majoring in **Intelligent Science and Technology**.

-- 🔭 I’m currently working on AI security and nlp
+- 🌱 I'm currently working on AI security.
-- 🌱 I’m currently learning Machine learning & Deep learning
-- 💬 Ask me about Machine learning & Deep learning & Math
+- 📫 Do not hesitate to contact me if you have any things or questions want to discuss.
+Email: <u>sunshoutao0827@163.com</u>
 - ⚡ Fun fact: I like geography very much, but my major is computer science🥳